tomorrow00/Protein-Classification-for-Kaggle/README.md

 contain resnet, bcnn based on resnet, inception v3, densenet and one custom net

-highest score for now is 0.318 based on densenet169
+highest score for now is 0.469 based on bninception